someshvaran528/genai-pdf-qa-chatbot/README.md

 ### RESULT:
-The LangChain-based PDF question-answering chatbot was successfully designed and implemented.
-It extracted information from the PDF and provided relevant and accurate answers to different user queries.
-The chatbot showed good performance in terms of accuracy, relevance, and completeness of responses.
+Successfully developed a LangChain-based PDF Q&A chatbot capable of processing PDF content, performing semantic search using vector embeddings, and generating context-aware answers through an LLM.
+The project demonstrates the use of Retrieval-Augmented Generation for document-based question answering.